 Depression is a change in mood marked by a deep sense of sadness.
 We have all heard someone say that they feel depressed.
-Most people, including college students, feel this way at some time in their lives.
-Feeling sad or blue is the common type of depression.
-These feelings are usually of limited duration and, while painful at the time, cause little disruption in everyday life.
-In depressive disorders, these symptoms are more serious.
-The change in mood is considerable and long-lasting.
-Daily life can be disrupted.
-The person usually copes and continues to function but the feelings are serious.
+Most people, including college students, feel sad or blue at some time in their lives.
+These feelings usually last for a limited time and, while painful at the time, cause little disruption in everyday life.
+In depressive disorders, the change in mood is considerable and long-lasting and although the person usually copes and continues to function, daily life can be disrupted.

 Depression affects mood or emotions, thoughts, physical well-being, and behavior.
-Depression has a variety of emotional symptoms.
-The most common is the lack of ability to stop feeling sad and hopeless for an extended period of time.
-Other symptoms include feelings of loneliness, isolation, helplessness, frustration, unloveablity, worthlessness, or an increased sense of guilt or shame.
-Disruptions in thoughts may include negative self-thoughts, like "I'm a jerk" or "I can't do anything right" or negative thoughts about the future, like "Nothing will make a difference" or "It's no use."
-Other thought disruptions might include difficulty in concentrating and making decisions, and a decrease or loss of interest in goals and aspirations.
+Depression has a variety of emotional symptoms, including feelings of loneliness, helplessness, worthlessness, and an increased sense of guilt or shame.
+Disruptions in thoughts may include negative self-thoughts, negative thoughts about the future, difficulty in concentrating and making decisions, and a decrease or loss of interest in goals and aspirations.

-In general, what we see as depression is caused by physical or psychological stress.
+In general, depression is caused by physical or psychological stress.
 Sources of stress may include environmental, personality or physical factors.
-We need to understand the underlying cause to cope.
+Understanding the underlying cause of depression is usually necessary to learn how to cope.
 When the cause is apparent, as in the case of a known loss such as the death of a loved one, the reaction will often subside over time.
-But, even with a known cause, if it is pervasive and unchanging, as when someone is living in poverty or feeling unwanted in their community, depression will often persist, and then treatment is called for.
-And certainly also, when the cause is not obvious, it's more difficult to understand what one is going through and the symptoms are likely to worsen without treatment.
-Physical factors may include biochemical imbalances brought on by illness, poor diet and nutrition, infections, lack of exercise, and substance use, including prescription drugs and alcohol.
-Contrary to the notion that alcohol provides a pick me up, alcohol use always worsens depressive symptoms.
+But, even with a known cause, if it is pervasive and unchanging, as when someone is living in poverty or feeling unwanted in their community, depression will often persist.
+And when the cause is not obvious, it is more difficult to understand what one is going through and the symptoms are likely to worsen without treatment.

-For more information about depression amongst college students, please view the following video created by The University of Michigan: http://www.depressioncenter.org/video/TheViewFromHere/.
+For more information about depression amongst college students, please view The View from Here, created by The University of Michigan.

 If you have mild symptoms of depression, here's what you can do to help yourself:

-- Increase your exercise.
-Get proper nutrition and sleep and;
+- Increase your exercise, and get proper nutrition and sleep.

 - Recognize your need to take care of yourself.
 Avoid over-committing or putting yourself in a position where you feel trapped.